 Toxins in Venus Bay pipis

-- High levels of Diarrhetic Shellfish Poison have been detected in pipis near Venus Bay.
+- In mid-2017, high levels of Diarrhetic Shellfish Poison have been detected in pipis near Venus Bay.

 - There are no concerns about the consumption of fish such as King George whiting harvested in the Venus Bay area.

 - Pipis bought from retail or wholesale sources including from aquaculture farms are safe to eat as they are regularly monitored for contaminants.

 - For further information call 136 186 or go to www.vfa.vic.gov.au.